fin3ss3g0d/evilgophish/README.md

 ## Issues and Support

 I am taking the same stance as [Kuba Gretzky](https://github.com/kgretzky) and will not help creating phishlets.
 There are plenty of examples of working phishlets and for you to create your own, if you open an issue for a phishlet it will be closed.
 I will also not consider issues with your `Apache2`, `DNS`, or certificate setup as legitimate issues and they will be closed.
-Please read the included [blog](https://outpost24.com/blog/Better-proxy-than-story) for how to get setup properly.
 However, if you encounter a legitimate failure/error with the program, I will take the issue seriously.

 ## Future Goals